Siege of Plymouth

-The siege of Plymouth took place during the First English Civil War, when Royalist forces besieged Plymouth, in Devon, held by a Parliamentary garrison.
+The Siege of Plymouth, August 1642 to February 1646, took place during the First English Civil War, when Royalist forces besieged the Parliamentarian-held port of Plymouth in Devon.

-With the exception of a brief interlude in July 1644, the town was isolated for most of the period from August 1642 to January 1646; however, control of the sea meant the garrison could easily be resupplied.
+For much of this period, the West Country was a Royalist stronghold, leaving Plymouth isolated, but control of the sea allowed the garrison to be easily resupplied.

-The Royalists recognised this made its capture extremely difficult, and they generally restricted operations to a land blockade.
-However, there were two serious attempts to capture the town; the first, from October to December 1643, the second, January to February 1645.
-The town was finally relieved in February 1646.
+This meant siege operations were largely restricted to a land blockade, with the exception of two attempts to capture the town, from October to December 1643, and January to February 1645.
+Plymouth was finally relieved in February 1646.